San Francisco California, USA Travel Guide

 San Francisco's natural beauty has diverse outdoor spaces and stunning vistas.

-Larger than Central Park, it features gardens (Japanese Tea Garden, Conservatory of Flowers), lakes, and open spaces for recreation.
+Larger than The Green heart of new york city, it features gardens (Japanese Tea Garden, Conservatory of Flowers), lakes, and open spaces for recreation.

-Two prominent hills offering 360-degree panoramic views of the city, Bay, and ocean.
+Two prominent hills offering 360-degree panoramic views of the city, Bay, and the sea.
 Best on a clear day (early morning/late afternoon).

-Explore the ruins of a large public bathhouse complex and a rugged, scenic coastal trail with ocean views and bridge glimpses.
+Explore the ruins of a large public bathhouse complex and a wild, picturesque coastal trail with sea views and bridge glimpses.

 A scenic beach known for its striking views of the Golden Gate Bridge.